s-naveenkumar-001/Frontend-Fast-Food-Restaurant-Project/README.md

-# Foodie - Supper Delicious Burger in Town! 😋
+# Foodie - Fast Food Website! 😋

 **Foodie** is a fast-food restaurant front-end project that showcases a modern, delicious, and responsive food ordering experience.
 Built using HTML, CSS, and JavaScript, it features a sleek design to attract burger and fast food lovers.
 The site offers easy navigation for browsing menus, making reservations, and exploring special promotions.